How to safely turn off the generator when the power comes back on?

 To safely turn off a diesel engine generator when the power comes back on, follow these steps:

-First, ensure that the generator is no longer needed and that it is safe to shut it down.
+First, ensure that the generator is no longer needed and is safe to shut down.

 Turn off all the appliances and equipment and power the generator.
 When you turn off the generator, it prevents potential damage or surges.

 For the manual transfer switch(Changeover switch), go to it and move the liver from the designated ON position, usually marked "GENERATOR," to the established public power supply marked(Name of the company that supplies the electricity) all the way passing through the ''OFF'' position to engage it firmly (to avoid partial contact) at the designated "ON."

 4. Permit the generator to cool.
 It is crucial to let the generator cool down before attempting to turn it off because diesel engines produce a lot of heat.
 Depending on how big the generator is and how hot the environment is, it can take a short or longer.

 Wait for 1 to 2 minutes before putting the generator off.
 Reason: You must enable coolant and lubricant to disperse the heat produced by the bearing, shafts, and combustion chamber.
 The cooling-off period is at this time.

 This practice is perfect for turbocharged engines.
 The high temperature of the exhaust is a threat to the bearings and oil seals of the turbocharger.
 When the engine is running, the circulating oil dissipates this heat.
 Still, if the engine stops abruptly, the turbocharge temperature might be increased, and overheating will result in a jammed bearing or failed oil seal.